Starlight Spectacular (Canada's Wonderland): Lighting

+In 2017, two KVANT Spectrum 20 lasers were installed on the mountain 90 ft above ground level.
+They seemingly get removed every year between seasons.

 Projectors

 The four projectors that are used during the Starlight Spectacular show.

-The Starlight Spectacular show uses four Christe Roadster S+20K 3-chip Digital Light Processing (DLP) projectors located just in front of the bridge that crosses the fountain pool.
+The Starlight Spectacular show uses four Christie Roadster S+20K 3-chip Digital Light Processing (DLP) projectors located just in front of the bridge that crosses the fountain pool.
+For unknown reasons, these projectors were removed in 2021, possibly due to a refurbishment.

 Sound systems

 Audio units placed along International Street provide sound comparable to a concert audio system, designed to maximize audio levels within the area.
 As of 2019, the International Street sound system consists of 16 QSC AD-S82H units on the top of each building along the street.
 This was an upgrade from the 1997 sound system of 10 EV X array audio stacks with sub-woofers.

 The 1997 sound system had been installed for the pyrotechnic show "The Erruption" (1998–2001).
 When this show was closed (due to the cost of liquid propane for flame effects), the sound system was mainly used for diving shows and special events, in addition to the background park music.

 Sound for the 2011–2013 seasons was designed by Tantrum and featured original music from Apollo Studios in Montreal.
 PM Audio provided sound design from the 2013 season.
 Audio was designed internally from 2014.